 One of the most important features of project governance is its ability to properly define roles, responsibilities and accountabilities.
 Having these defined drastically improves the effectiveness of meetings, risk assessment and resolution strategies and communication.

 Proper project governance gives managers a clear understanding of the project’s ecosystem and helps identify all the stakeholders who can be either impact, or be impacted by the project’s deliverables.
 This step is often the most daunting and time-consuming, but it is critical to ensure there is proper engagement and communication of all stakeholder interests and expectations and understanding how it can impact the project overall.

 Clear communication plans are critical for managing stakeholder communications as well as making meetings and reporting as effective as possible.
 Project governance plans often lay out procedures to ensure key information is communicated in the most precise, concise and timely manner to all the relevant stakeholders.
 This also allows for communication to be prioritised based on their impact to the projects success so you don’t end up drowning with unnecessary inbox notification and missing critical information.

-Issues and risk are often the prime suspects for project failure.
-Project governance plans must layout how issues and risks will be identified, evaluated and prioritised.
+Issues and risk are regularly considered the prime suspects for project failure.
+Project governance plans must layout how issues and risks will be identified, evaluated, prioritised and resolved.
 The more standardised and defined this process, the smoother and faster the decision-making process will become, increasing the likelihood of project success.
 Often it is how risks and issues are handled that are more important than the issue/risk itself.

 This entire process is streamlined with the help of pmo365 as it not only calculates your project’s risk metrics for you but also integrates all your risks and issue management processes across your entire organisation.